PureMVC/puremvc-as2-demo-flashlite-balloonatroid/README.md

 * [Adobe FlashLite](http://en.wikipedia.org/wiki/Flashlite)

 ## License
-Copyright (c) 2007, 2008
+* PureMVC AS2 FlashLite Demo - Balloonatroid - Copyright © 2007, 2008
-Cliff Hall <clifford.hall@puremvc.org> and
+Cliff Hall and Chandima Cumaranatunge
-Chandima Cumaranatunge <chandima.cumaranatunge@puremvc.org>
+* PureMVC - Copyright © 2007-2008 Futurescale, Inc.
-All rights reserved.
+* All rights reserved.

 * Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: